TKA-Developments/RN-Challenge/README.md

 1. The sync is not perfect, i think it will be a problem if we login in more one devices.
 2. The UI is not really good.
 3. Clean the code, i think my code is not really good
+4. I did not style for the dark mode